charlie89/syslogng-web/README.md

 Next, you need to tell **syslogng-web** how to connect to the MongoDB databases which holds the log messages.
 By default, the mongodb driver for syslog-ng creates a database named *syslog* and stores the log messages in a collection called *messages*.
 If your setup is different, edit **config.json** and replace the host, port and/or collection configuration properties to suit your setup.
+If your database needs authentication (>= syslog-ng 3.6), you need to fill the `username` and `password` options.
+Otherwise, leave them empty.

 ### Running